• Sign in

 Contents

-The truth is countless data breaches can stem from improper access management.
-Verizon’s 2022 Data Breach Report found that 82% of data breaches were caused by credential theft, phishing attacks, and employee misuse or mistakes.
+This is an all too familiar mess, and it’s not limited to the healthcare industry.
+According to Verizon's 2022 Data Breach Investigations Report, 82% of data breaches were caused by credential theft, phishing attacks, and employee misuse or mistakes.

 What Are User Access Reviews?